Schoorsteenveger/vue-test-app/vue-onepage-app/README.md

 # Vue One-Page App

-A sleek, responsive, and interactive single-page portfolio application built with Vue.js.
+A responsive, and interactive single-page portfolio application built with Vue.js.
 This project demonstrates a modern approach to web development, featuring animations, transitions, and a mobile-first design strategy.

 ## Table of Contents